livepeer/protocol/DEVROADMAP.md

 # Livepeer Protocol Dev Roadmap

-The goal is to Implement the full Livepeer protocol as specified in the [Whitepaper](http://github.com/livepeer/wiki/blob/master/WHITEPAPER.md) and associated wiki pages.
+The goal is to implement the full Livepeer protocol as specified in the [Whitepaper](http://github.com/livepeer/wiki/blob/master/WHITEPAPER.md) and associated wiki pages.
 The majority of the implementation will be done in Solidity as Ethereum Smart Contracts.
 It's vital that these be

 - correct
 - thoroughly tested